 Perched on plastic stools under the Canal Road flyover, several elderly ladies offer to punish your antagonists by way of “Dai Siu Yan”, which roughly translates to “villain hitting” (or beating your enemy).
-After scrawling your nemesis’s name and date of birth on to a paper tiger, these women proceed to hit it repeatedly with their shoes while chanting rhythmic curses – and all for the bargain price of just $50 (haters beware!).
+After scrawling your nemesis’s name and date of birth on to a paper tiger, these women proceed to hit it repeatedly with their shoes while chanting rhythmic curses – and all for the price of $50 (haters beware!).

-Find it at under the Canal Road flyover, Causeway Bay, Hong Kong
+Dai Siu Yan, under the Canal Road flyover, Causeway Bay, Hong Kong

 Hong Kong Central Library